graphql-devise/graphql_devise/README.md

 ### Making Requests
 Here is a list of the available mutations and queries assuming your mounted model is `User`.

+#### Introspection query
+If you are using the schema plugin, you can require authentication before doing an introspection query by modifying the `public_introspection` option of the plugin.
+Check the [plugin config section](#mounting-operations-into-your-own-schema) for more information.

 #### Mutations